 - salt and pepper, to taste

-- fried onion slices, optional
+- fried shallots, optional

 - Heat the oil in a small frying pan.
 Saute the garlic and ginger just until fragrant.

 - Pour the rice into the rice cooker.
 Add the beans and the sautéed garlic and ginger with the oil.